MotherTeresaHS/ICS3U-2019-Group19/docs/game/selection.rst

 Plane Selection
 ==========

-sprites can be placed in front of the background. xxx
+I created the selection scene that can choose the plane by user.
+Planes are placed in quadrant on the screen.
+And the select box has to move exactly on the plane's position.

 .. code-block:: python
         :linenos: